nullcopy/coldnoise.net/content/posts/2025/how-to-buy-zcash/index.md

 {{< img src="screenshots/10-zashi-swap-deposit-address.png" alt="Deposit address screen" caption="Copy the deposit address provided by Zashi" >}}

 9) Return to zkP2P, navigate to the "Send" tab, and send your USDC to the address Zashi provided.
-Wait for the transaction to be confirmed on the blockchain
+Wait for the transaction to be confirmed (usually 1-2 minutes)

 {{< img src="screenshots/11-send-from-zkp2p.png" alt="Sending USDC from zkP2P" caption="Send your USDC to the Zashi swap address" >}}